 A variable resistor used to control current drawn by an electric motor, to dim lighting, etc. It may consist of a resistive wire, wound in a helix, with a sliding contact varying the effective length, or a series of fixed resistors connected between a row of button contacts.
 Or, for heavy loads, electrodes dipped in solutions can be used, the resistance being controlled by the immersion depth and separation of the electrodes.
+Rheostats are used to adjust generator characteristics, dim lights, and control the speed of electric motors.

 Related category• ELECTRICITY AND MAGNETISM